Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Models and Update Algorithms

 \subsection{Wolff Single-Cluster updates}

 The Wolff algorithm~\cite{wolff1989} creates and flips one FK cluster for each update.
-Starting from a randomly selected initial spin, neighboring spins in the same state are added to the cluster with probability $p_{\text{bond}}$, specified in equation~\eqref{eq:bond_probability} .
-After constructing the cluster at Monte Carlo time $t$, it is completely flipped for the Ising model or randomly flipped to one of the other two states for the three-state Potts model.
+Starting from a randomly selected initial spin, neighboring spins in the same state are added to the cluster with probability $p_{\text{bond}}$, specified in Eq.~\eqref{eq:bond_probability}.
+After constructing the cluster at Monte Carlo time $t$, it is completely flipped for the Ising model or randomly flipped to one of the other two states for the three-state Potts model, and randomly recolored to one of the other three states for the four-state Potts model.